Otus-DevOps-2019-11/vshender_infra/README.md

 ## Homework #6: cloud-testapp

 - Installation and deployment scripts are created
+- Startup script is created
 - The command to create a VM was added to the readme file
+- The command to create a firewall rule was added to the readme file

 Test application address:
 ```